jbordalo/personal-page/content/authors/admin/_index.md

 highlight_name: true
 ---

-João Bordalo is a 5th year MSc Student at NOVA School of Science and Technology.
-Currently researching Multimodal Dialog and Factual Consistency in the context of Conversational Assistants.
+João Bordalo is an MSc Graduate from NOVA School of Science and Technology.
+Currently researching the applications of machine learning for the self-management of complex distributed systems.
 {style="text-align: justify;"}